Oil firm accuses EFCC of ignoring court order, questions public notice

+The company alleged that the action disregards an existing court order and bypasses standard legal procedures.

-EFCC had on Wednesday, in a public notice on its social media platforms, declared Immanuel wanted, stressing that Immanuel was wanted for an alleged case of obtaining money by false pretence and forgery.
+The EFCC had, on Wednesday, issued a public notice on its social media platforms, declaring Immanuel wanted, stressing that he was wanted for an alleged case of obtaining money by false pretences and forgery.

-In a statement issued on Thursday, the company said enforcement actions under Nigerian law require reasonable attempts at direct engagement with individuals or corporate entities before any warrant or public declaration is made.
+In a statement issued yesterday, the company said enforcement actions under Nigerian law require reasonable attempts at direct engagement with individuals or corporate entities before any warrant or public declaration is made.

 Chappal Energies stated that, to its knowledge, neither Immanuel nor the company was contacted by the Commission before the notice was published.